 On her way home, Martha stops in Philadelphia to buy household furnishings and other things for Mount Vernon, and to have her carriage repaired.

 Sometime late in the year 1783, Martha Washington’s widowed daughter-in-law, Eleanor Calvert Custis, is remarried to a family friend, Dr. David Stuart.

-Martha’s two oldest grandchildren, Eliza and Patty, will continue to live with their mother and step-father at Abingdon Plantation but to make frequent visits to the Washingtons at Mount Vernon.
-The two youngest grandchildren, Nelly & Washy, continue to make their home at Mount Vernon.
+Martha’s two oldest grandchildren, Eliza and Patty, will continue to live with their mother and step-father at Abingdon Plantation but make frequent visits to the Washingtons at Mount Vernon.
+The two youngest grandchildren, Nelly and Washy, continue to live at Mount Vernon.

 In November, General Washington received news that the peace treaty with Great Britain had been signed and the war for American Independence was finally over.
 Washington rode to Annapolis to meet with Congress and to famously surrender his commission.

 For his return, Washington had purchased various "sundries" including a locket, three small pocket books, three thimbles, three sashes, a dress cap, a hat, a whirligig, fiddle, gun, and quadrille boxes as Christmas presents for his family.